| II

 is susceptible to becoming ever better known, but whose mystery will be

 wholly revealed only at the end of time.
+The founders and foundresses of many

 religious families took their inspiration from the Blessed Virgin, this